 - A Realistic Approach to Immigration

 A Strong Future with Europe

-With a population of over 550 million, the EU is now the destination of some 44% of our exports – worth £240 billion in 2016 out of a total of £550 billion.
+With a population of over 550 million, the EU is still the destination of some 44% of our exports – worth £240 billion in 2016 out of a total of £550 billion.
 Over the last forty years, successive governments have promoted the UK as an ideal location for inward investment by companies from around the World on the basis of access to the Single Market.
 Such investment has created good quality jobs, enhanced skills, management performance and growth and has helped to balance our longstanding trade deficit.

-EU employment legislation guarantees the rights of British employees to paid holidays and parental leave and protection against discrimination.
-It also protects British companies from unfair competition from businesses in other member states.
+EU employment legislation guaranteed the rights of British employees to paid holidays and parental leave and protection against discrimination.
+It also protected British companies from unfair competition from businesses in other member states.
 Abandoning the jurisdiction of the European Court marks another step in the campaign by right-wing politicians to manoeuvre the UK away from the social market towards a nationalistic, neo-conservative model, encouraging further attacks on the welfare state and leaving British workers exposed and isolated.